boutproject/BOUT-dev/change_summary.md

   now also much more consistent about checking function arguments have compatible staggered locations
 - New `emptyFrom(f)` and `zeroFrom(f)` helper functions for creating
-  `Field`s either allocated but initialised, or allocated and initialised to `0.0` respectively, while ensuring the result is compatible with the `Field` `f` (same mesh, same staggering, etc.)
+  `Field`s either allocated but not initialised, or allocated and initialised to `0.0` respectively, while ensuring the result is compatible with the `Field` `f` (same mesh, same staggering, etc.)
 - Expressions used in input files now have support for unicode,